 Image courtesy of Pexels

-You who has certain rolls on your back, wobbly arms or what we call it in this part of the world—Christian mother arms and love handles; trying to hide every imperfection with that prison which is called a waist trainer or body magic.
+You who has certain rolls on your back, wobbly arms, or what we call it in this part of the world—Christian mother arms and love handles; trying to hide every imperfection with that prison which is called a waist trainer.
 Girl don’t imprison yourself; you know you have to eat when you get to that event.

 You who might be worried about what you would look like, after you begin bearing children, because, my goodness!
 Those little lovelies can do a number on your body, which some women don’t recover from, even for a lifetime.
-(I know this, because my mother struggled with her weight after she had children).
-Leaving you reminiscing of what once was, but would you choose to have a sexy body or birth amazing children?
-Your choice!
-I'm glad she chose me.
+Leaving you reminiscing of what once was.

 You whose husband has begun dropping snide comments about your weight, and you look up every diet plan that there is—keto, intermittent fasting.
 Daniel’s Fast, going vegan, and Lord knows that if it were up to you, you would have no business in the gym, or care about such foods, but you don’t want to lose him, so you’d rather weight, than him, but if your man would leave you because of your weight, then the relationship was shallow, to begin with.

 You who is shamed for putting on a two-piece suit, because you don’t have a six-pack to show off at the beach.
 You who often cry yourself to sleep, because of other people’s perception of beautiful.